-Each site will be inspected by aenior Housing Rehabilitation Specialist to determine the sope of workeded to mkee hoe comply with current International Code Council (ICC) codes, aong wth all goerning Fedral anStatestandrdand guidelines.
-The inspection will cover areas of struturl strength, means ofgress, sanitation, adequate lighing and vntilation, accessibility, energy conservation, and life safety.
+Each site will be inspected by aenior Housing Rehabilitation Specialist to determine the sope of workeded to mkee hoe comply with current International Code Council (ICC) codes, aong wth all goerning Fedral anStatestandrdand guidlnes.
+Theinspection willcoarearurit ength, eansfgrss, sanitation, adequate lighing and vntilation, accessibility, energy conservation, and life safety.
 In the event of conflict between agency or organization standards, the most stringent will be applied.